Abdul-Kader-Rimon/Abdul-Kader-Rimon/README.md

 ## 🧑‍💻 About Me

 <p align="center">
-I am a passionate Frontend Web Developer from Bangladesh with a strong interest in building clean, responsive, and user-friendly web applications. <br/>
+I am a passionate Full Stack Web Developer from Bangladesh with a strong interest in building clean, responsive, and user-friendly web applications. <br/>
-I enjoy transforming ideas into real-world digital experiences using modern web technologies. <br/>
+I enjoy transforming ideas into real-world digital experiences using modern frontend and backend technologies. <br/>
-Currently, I am focused on improving my JavaScript ecosystem knowledge and building practical projects.
+Currently, I am focused on strengthening my JavaScript ecosystem knowledge and building practical full-stack projects.
 </p>

 ---